A full, lush Monstera is the houseplant of our dreams. And it definitely helps that these plants are incredibly easy to take care of.

 To prune your Monstera, cut off any leaves that are dried, diseased, or excessively discolored.
 Then you can make certain cuts on the stem that will stimulate lateral growth, which will help make the plant appear bushier.

 To do this, cut or pinch off the growing tip, which is a bump or node on the stem that makes a new stem or leaf.
-Use a clean pair of scissors or pruning shears to make a 45-degree cut just below the node.
+Use a clean pair of scissors or pruning shears (these pruning shears will do the job perfectly) to make a 45-degree cut just below the node.

 2. Give your Monstera more light